Mississippi State returns experienced pitching staff in 2021

 Five senior pitchers – Riley Self, Jack Eagan, Spencer Price, Carlisle Koestler and David Dunlavey – are taking advantage of the NCAA’s ruling to give spring sport athletes an extra year of eligibility and returning to next year’s team.

 Lemonis said those guys bring maturity and experience to the staff that others cannot.
-Between the five of them, they’ve made 158 career appearances for the Bulldogs and have a combined 20-5 record and 25 saves.
+Between the five of them, they’ve made 158 career appearances for the Bulldogs with a combined 20-5 record and 25 saves.

 There’s also a lot of young talent coming back in Christian Macleod and Will Bednard.
-Macleod was named Co-Freshman of the Year and had a 4-0 record with a 0.86 ERA as a weekend starter.
+Macleod was named national Co-Freshman of the Year and had a 4-0 record with an 0.86 ERA as a weekend starter.
 Bednard had a 1.76 ERA with one save in four appearances.

 Eric Cerantola and Brandon Smith, both sophomores last season, also return and have a combined 7-1 career record and both have sub-four ERAs.